 It is important for students to understand that if they misuse or abuse accommodations, the college will have to address this issue.
 An alternate accommodation may be substituted if a student cannot act responsibly.

-Department of Public Safety (DPS) officers are the college’s first responders.
-DPS is responsible for emergency responses, medical alerts, evacuations, etc. Students anticipating that they will need assistance can contact the Department of Public Safety at 636-922-8545 to notify the department of potential medical issues, etc.
+The Department of Public Safety (DPS) officers are the college’s first responders.
+DPS is responsible for medical emergencies, evacuations and any emergency responses.
+Students may contact DPS to notify the department of any potential medical issues (636-922-8545).

 Students who think that their disability will preclude them from taking the assessment under standard conditions should contact the Disability Support Services (DSS) manager.
 Refer to the Assessment Center's information on the college website.
 DSS may administer the assessment with supporting disability documentation.
 Students should request the individual assessment prior to taking the test in the Assessment Center.
 Students will need to schedule an exam time with the DSS assistants.

 Students and faculty should plan ahead regarding accommodations for outside campus experiences.
 DSS is available to assist in removing barriers at internship or clinical sites.
 It is recommended that the student discuss the situation with the site coordinator and DSS prior to the start of the semester to clarify what the student’s needs may be.

 Send required documentation to:

 Cottleville, MO 63376